fatemehN/ReproducibilityStudy/exp1/README.md

 2- TransT-SEG:

-TransTsegm_ep0075.pth.tar from (TransT/models/) folder of the tracker .zip file.
+TransTsegm_ep0075.pth.tar from the (TransT/models/) folder of the tracker .zip file.

 ### Step 4: Run the setup files
 Follow the instructions of each tracker to correct the paths and run the setup files.

 ### Step 5: Tracker folders

-For each tracker evaluation, follow the instructions in their folders 'TMLR_supp/exp1/*'.
+For each tracker evaluation, follow the instructions in their folders 'ReproducibilityStudy/exp1/*'.